denni5lin/react-myneighborhood/README.md

 # Neighborhood Map (React)

 This is a single-page application using React featuring a map of my favorite city/neighborhood.
-My neighborhood map was created usnig [Google Map API](https://developers.google.com/maps/documentation/) and I also used [FourSquare](https://developer.foursquare.com/) API to generate venues and show additional information for each venue.
+My neighborhood map was created using [Google Map API](https://developers.google.com/maps/documentation/) and I also used [FourSquare](https://developer.foursquare.com/) API to generate venues and show additional information for each venue.

 ## Launch the project